 A foreign company may also invest in a Limited Liability Partnership (LLP) under the Limited Liability Partnership Act, 2008 - a relatively new but popular concept in India.
 Please see Chapter 4: Business Entities to know more about LLPs in India.

 FDI in India is governed by the Foreign Exchange Management Act, 1999, and is undertaken in accordance with the FDI Policy, formulated and announced by the government.

-The Department for Promotion of Industry and Internal Trade (DPIIT), earlier known as the Department of Industrial Policy & Promotion (DIPP), is a part of the Ministry of Commerce and Industry functioning under the Government of India.
-The DPIIT usually issues a 'Consolidated FDI Policy Circular' on a yearly basis elaborating on the policy and process with respect to FDI in India.
-The most recent consolidated FDI Policy was published on 15 October 2020.3
+The Department for Promotion of Industry and Internal Trade (DPIIT), formerly known as the Department of Industrial Policy & Promotion (DIPP), is a part of the Ministry of Commerce and Industry functioning under the Government of India.
+The DPIIT usually issues a 'Consolidated FDI Policy Circular' on a yearly basis elaborating on the policy and framework with respect to FDI in India.
+The most recent consolidated FDI Policy was published on 15 October 2020.4

 Depending on the nature of the business to be carried out by the Indian entity, specific registrations, approvals, and licenses, such as Permanent Account Number (PAN), Tax Deduction and Collection Account Number (TAN), Shops and Establishments Registration/Factories License, Goods and Service Tax Identification Number (GSTIN), etc. are required to be obtained.

 |Sector||Automatic route||Government route|